- Annual Enrollment:

 - Employment Sectors:

-Duke University’s Sanford School of Public Policy is an intellectual community recognized for innovative ideas and highly motivated people and innovative ideas.
-The school’s policy-relevant research brings multiple disciplinary perspectives to bear on significant issues facing the world, our nation, and our local community.
+Duke University’s Sanford School of Public Policy is a vibrant intellectual community recognized for its highly motivated people and innovative ideas.
+The school’s timely, relevant research brings many disciplinary perspectives to bear on important issues facing the world, our nation, and our local community.
 Our students, faculty, and alumni share a commitment to using their expertise in service of the greater good.

-Our graduate programs include the, two-year, professional Master of Public Policy (MPP) program, the Master of International Development Program (MIDP), the International Master of Environmental Policy (IMEP) based at Duke University’s 200-acre campus in Kunshan, China, and the Ph.D. in Public Policy.
+Our residential graduate programs include the, two-year, professional Master of Public Policy (MPP) program, the Master of International Development Program (MIDP), the International Master of Environmental Policy (IMEP) based at Duke University’s 200-acre campus in Kunshan, China, and the Ph.D. in Public Policy.

 To receive information directly from the Admissions Department, click here.